 Each step in the procedure has gone through visual inspection so to ensure correct functioning of the merging algorithm, which has been continuously automated.
 The implementation of an optimal estimation approach for the merging is the most innovative improvement of the merging methodology put forward by Hegglin et al. (2014) [RD-1] and provides a first essential step towards dealing with inconsistent seasonal cycle amplitudes, outliers, and sampling issues that may affect anomalies.
-However, these points will need further investigation as planned for WV_cci Phase 2.
+However, these points are being further investigated during WV_cci Phase 2.